Expired commercial listings are a source of opportunity for a range of CRE professionals.

-There are a range of commercial listings platform to choose from – totalcommercial.com , commercialsearch.com, loopnet.com and cityfeet.com are just a few.
+There are a range of commercial listings platforms to choose from – totalcommercial.com , commercialsearch.com, loopnet.com and cityfeet.com are just a few.
 Once you have chosen one, work out what the common URL for a property display is.
-For example Loopnet listings always start with the URL http://www.loopnet.com/Listing/.
+For example, Loopnet listings always start with the URL http://www.loopnet.com/Listing/.

 (2) Go into Google Advance Search

 Enter the URL you have found into the site or domain section as we have done in the photo below.
 Simply put, this means Google is only providing results that have that URL entered.

 On most listings platforms, while hard to navigate to, the expired listings page still exists.
 Instead, they’ll be a common phrase that signals that this listing is no longer ‘on-market.’
 In the case of Loopnet, the phrase is ‘Off-Market’

 As seen in the image below, we search for pages that have the term ‘off-market’ within them.
 Other platforms may have other terms, such as ‘removed’ or ‘expired’.
 It takes a few general searches to see the pattern on the platform.
 From here, the majority of results supplied from Google will be expired listings.
 While some of these will have sold, you can always confirm this with further digging or by using Reonomy’s sales history filter.

 From here, you can optimize your Google search for your target geography, property type or even the original creation date of the listing.

 Stage 2: Finding Contact information on Expired Listings

 So now you have a few expired listings, the challenge becomes – how do you contact them?
 Here are a few methods to find information.